-If you really want to have a ride on one of these trams, then two lines worth trying are the №14, which runs from the Mariinsky Theatre up through downtown area and across the large Neva River, and the №1, which runs through Vasilyevsky Island, including a stop just outside the Vasileostrovskaya metro station.
+If you really want to have a ride on a Russian tram, then two lines worth trying are the tram №14, which runs from the Mariinsky Theatre up through downtown area and across the large Neva River, and the tram №1, which runs through Vasilyevsky Island, including a stop just outside the Vasileostrovskaya metro station.

 Remember also that people working on board the trams usually don't speak any other language apart from Russian.
 Also, make sure you have a bunch of coins or small notes to buy your ticket.
 The conductor will not be able to give you change if you pay with big notes.

-The first electric tram-line in St Petersburg was put to use only in the winter of 1895 on the ice of the frozen Neva river from the Palace Embankment, near the famous Winter Palace, today's Hermitage.
+The first electric tram-line in St. Petersburg was put to use only in the winter of 1895 on the ice of the frozen Neva river from the Palace Embankment, near the Winter Palace, today's famous Hermitage Museum.

-Despite all these changes, trams in St Petersburg are still very important and used by many Russian people on a daily basis.
+Despite all these changes, trams in St Petersburg are still beautiful, historically important, and well used among Russian people on a daily basis.☺